 It is discretionary with the prosecutor whether to petition to revoke your court supervision.
 Their decision will depend on a number of factors, including the original charge for which you received court supervision, whether you complied with all the conditions of court supervision (fines, classes,...Read more »

 Generally speaking, Illinois courts will not award child support retroactively (so-called "back child support") earlier than that date the application was filed and notice given to the other party.
 However, you should request retroactivity in your pleading.
-The court has the equitable power and...Read more »
+The court has the equitable...Read more »

 Under current Illinois statutes, driving under the influence of marijuana requires blood levels of five or more nanograms of THC or a saliva test measuring ten or more nanograms of THC.
 Trace amounts no longer constitute "positive" test results.
-Your stepson should just wait for the lab results.
-In...Read more »
+Your stepson should just wait for the lab...Read more »

 My ex-wife and I have joint custody of our 3 children.
 We live about 8 blocks from each other and get along fairly well.
 She told the children yesterday that if they tried to walk from her house to mine that she would call the police and declare them a runaway.